 Rule 2.4: Dues, Fees and Expenses Payable by Trading Members

 - Trading Members are currently not required to pay dues.

-- Trading Members may be charged fees in connection with Orders that are matched by the Veil Platform and Shares sold to Veil International in an amount to be reflected from time to time on the Website and in Trading Member Notices.
+- Trading Members may be charged fees in connection with Orders that are matched by the Veil Platform and Units sold to Veil International in an amount to be reflected from time to time on the Website and in Trading Member Notices.

 - If Veil International determines in the future to impose dues or additional fees, Veil International shall notify Trading Members of any dues or additional fees that will be imposed at least 5 business days before they take effect.
 Veil International may provide such notice via a Trading Member Notice or by posting such notice to its Website, in its discretion.

 Rule 2.5: User ID